This post may contain affiliate links. Please read our disclosure policy.

 • Pour the vodka into a tall glass.

-• Fill the glass with plenty of ice.
+• Fill the glass to the top with ice.

-• Garnish with cherries and a slice of lime, if desired.
+• Garnish with maraschino cherries and a lime slice, if desired.

 Notes